 Since you’re reading this blog, you probably share our heart for children in poverty.
 Thank you for joining with us on the mission of releasing children from poverty in Jesus’ name!

-If you’re looking for a way to dig deeper with us and take your advocacy further, check out ACT for Compassion.
-It’s a brand new online resource to help you extend your impact by creating your own fundraising or child sponsorship campaign, connecting you to volunteer opportunities, and more.
+If you’re looking for a way to dig deeper with us and take your advocacy further, check out all the ways you can get involved.
+There are so many opportunities, from creating your own fundraiser to becoming a volunteer.